kubernetes/enhancements/keps/sig-auth/1513-certificate-signing-request/README.md

   // None of these usages are related to ServiceAccount token secrets `.data[ca.crt]` in any way.
   // You can select on this field using `.spec.signerName`.
   SignerName string

+  // durationHint is a hint to the signer in regards to when the issued certificate should expire.
+  // The signer may or may not honor this field.
+The well-known kubernetes signers will honor this field
+  // as long as the requested duration is not later than the maximum duration they will honor.
+  DurationHint *metav1.Duration

   // Base64-encoded PKCS#10 CSR data
   Request []byte